 Both beliefs, in my opinion, come from a very deep motivation to maintain the status quo.
 They’re heavily present in the manufacturing industry, or any industry that doesn’t require a lot of knowledge work; these are types of jobs that will be easily automated.

 Belief that the best employees are low cost interns you can work harder

-There’s a belief in Mexico that the best employees are those with scholarships, because they’re cheap and you can work them harder than everyone else.
+There’s a belief in Mexico that the best employees are those with scholarships, even with masters scholarships, because they’re cheap and you can work them harder than everyone else.
 This is what many companies believe productivity looks like, and I can confirm this to be true in my experience working with mexican companies.

 This belief is not specific to Mexico, it’s a hardened belief that started with the Industrial Revolution; mexican business owners just can’t imagine it being any different.

 I’m not opposed to hiring interns.
 I just don’t agree with the belief that they make the best employees because they’re cheap.
 I hire for attitude, mindset and talent; not because I want to reduce costs to maximize profits, because I truly value human capital.